What can you register?

 - screen shots and icons for computer screens

-- animations, such as icons for computer monitors that show a repeated motion
+- animations or moving designs, such as icons for computer monitors that show a repeated motion

 - typographic fonts